 Doesn’t everyone like a virtual reality game filled with Martians or monsters?
 Or maybe you prefer real-world detective thrillers or challenging puzzles?
 PlayStation VR has all of these and more.

 As Sony’s VR platform has grown in popularity, so has the variety of its games.
-Here’s the best games available for PSVR.
+Here are the best games available for PSVR.

 L.A.
 Noire: The VR Case Files